Courier

-A courier is a person or organisation that delivers a message, package or letter from one place or person to another place or person.
+A courier is a person or organization that delivers a message, package or letter from one place or person to another place or person.
 Typically, a courier provides their courier service on a commercial contract basis; however, some couriers are government or state agency employees (for example: a diplomatic courier).

 Duties and functions

 Couriers are distinguished from ordinary mail services by features such as speed, security, tracking, signature, specialization and individualization of express services, and swift delivery times, which are optional for most everyday mail services.
 As a premium service, couriers are usually more expensive than standard mail services, and their use is normally limited to packages where one or more of these features are considered important enough to warrant the cost.

 Courier services operate on all scales, from within specific towns or cities, to regional, national and global services.
-Large courier companies include DHL, DTDC, FedEx, EMS International, TNT, UPS, India Post, J&T Express and Aramex.
+Large courier companies include DHL, DTDC, FedEx, EMS International, Purolator, TNT, UPS, India Post, Delhivery, J&T Express and Aramex.
 These offer services worldwide, typically via a hub and spoke model.

 Couriers services utilizing courier software provide electronic proof of delivery and electronic tracking details.